etiennestuder/teamcity-build-scan-plugin/README.md

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

+## Automatic Gradle Enterprise Plugin Setup

+This functionality currently only works for Gradle version 6 and higher.

+1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create a configuration parameter with name `GRADLE_ENTERPRISE_URL` and the value being the URL of the target Gradle Enterprise instance.

+1. Trigger your Gradle build.

+1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

+If set, this configuration parameter will set the `gradleEnterprise.server` URL and enable build scan publishing for all builds to which this parameter is set.

+This plugin will apply version 3.10 of the Gradle Enterprise plugin if the `GRADLE_ENTERPRISE_URL` parameter is set and the Gradle Enterprise plugin is not already applied.

 ## Slack Integration

 1. In Slack, create a webhook and keep track of the created URL.